KCAL (KCAL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 KCAL Historical Price

-According to the latest data gathered on KCAL live price page, the current price of KCAL is 0.00872628USD.
-The circulating supply of KCAL(KCAL) is 3.90M KCAL , giving it a market capitalization of $34.03K.
+According to the latest data gathered on KCAL live price page, the current price of KCAL is 0.00880315USD.
+The circulating supply of KCAL(KCAL) is 3.90M KCAL , giving it a market capitalization of $34.38K.

 The KCAL Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KCAL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.